austinvishal/Robot-Mockup--Manipulability-Optimization/README.md

 # Description of the Model

 A 3 DOF Planar robot is simulated with obstacle avoidance and manipulability optimization.
 It gives insights about manipulation problems for spatial redundant robots as well.
+Here the 3-DOF robot is tracing a circular trajectory.
+The whole problem is converted to numerical optimization problem and run using fmincon from MATLAB.

 <p align="center">